DevExpress/devextreme-documentation/concepts/Common/Integration Guides/60 Manage Amazon S3 Storage with DevExtreme Components/40 Common Techniques.md

         const fileName = keys.length > 1 ? 'archive.zip' : this.getFileNameFromKey(keys[0]);
         ...

-If you ever need to abort the upload mid-way, you can use the abortFileUpload method of the AWS API.
+If you ever need to abort the upload midway, you can use the abortFileUpload method of the AWS API.
 This capability is critical for graceful handling of upload interruptions.
 Create a function that sends an upload termination request to the Amazon server:

     async abortFileUpload(fileData, uploadInfo, destinationDirectory) {
       const key = `${destinationDirectory?.key ?? ''}${fileData.name}`;